WeTransfer/activerecord_autoreplica/README.md

 There are Gemfiles for testing against various versions of ActiveRecord.
 To run those, use:

+    $ BUNDLE_GEMFILE=gemfiles/Gemfile.rails-5.0.x bundle exec rake
     $ BUNDLE_GEMFILE=gemfiles/Gemfile.rails-4.1.x bundle exec rake
     $ BUNDLE_GEMFILE=gemfiles/Gemfile.rails-3.2.x bundle exec rake

-The library contains a couple of switches that allow it to function in both Rails versions.
+The library contains a couple of switches that allow it to function in all these Rails versions.
+Rails 3.x support is likely to be dropped in the next major version.

 ### Versioning